John Mearsheimer: "Why the Ukraine Crisis is the West's Fault"

 Mearsheimer blamed NATO's eastern enlargement for provoking the Russo-Ukrainian War.

-The Russo-Ukrainian War started in 2014.
-Amid the Ukrainian Revolution of Dignity, Russia occupied and annexed Crimea from Ukraine, and supported pro-Russian separatists who launched a war in eastern Ukraine.
-In his August 2014 article, "Why the Ukraine Crisis is the West's Fault", Mearsheimer said the United States and its European allies were mainly to blame for the conflict:
+The Russo-Ukrainian war started in 2014.
+Amid the Ukrainian Revolution of Dignity, Russia occupied and annexed Crimea, taking it from Ukraine, and supported pro-Russian separatists who launched a war in eastern Ukraine.
+In his August 2014 article, "Why the Ukraine Crisis is the West's Fault", Mearsheimer said the United States and its European allies were mainly to blame for the conflict, stating that the root of the conflict was NATO and EU expansion to include Ukraine which Russian leaders have adamantly opposed.

-The taproot of the trouble is NATO enlargement, the central element of a larger strategy to move Ukraine out of Russia's orbit and integrate it into the West. ... the EU's expansion eastward and the West's backing of the pro-democracy movement in Ukraine ... were critical elements, too.
-Since the mid-1990s, Russian leaders have adamantly opposed NATO enlargement, and in recent years, they have made it clear that they would not stand by while their strategically important neighbor turned into a Western bastion.
-For Putin, the illegal overthrow of Ukraine's democratically elected and pro-Russian president (Viktor Yanukovych)—which he rightly labeled a "coup"—was the final straw.
-He responded by taking Crimea, a peninsula he feared would host a NATO naval base, and working to destabilize Ukraine until it abandoned its efforts to join the West.
-Putin's pushback should have come as no surprise.

 Mearsheimer called Putin "a first-class strategist who should be feared and respected" on foreign policy.
-He argued that Putin is driven by "legitimate security concerns" and does not want to occupy Ukraine.
+He argued that Putin is driven by "legitimate security concerns" and does not want to occupy the whole of Ukraine.
 Mearsheimer argued that Russia's annexation of Crimea was driven by fears of losing its Sevastopol Naval Base.
 He highlighted Russian opposition to Ukrainian NATO membership over the years, and the Western analysts who warned against it.
 He argued that the United States would react the same way to a rival military alliance on its border: "Imagine the American outrage if China built an impressive military alliance and tried to include Canada and Mexico".
 Mearsheimer says Russia's concerns about Ukraine eventually joining NATO are similar to US concerns about Soviet nuclear weapons being deployed in Cuba during the 1962 Cuban Missile Crisis: "Did Cuba have the right to form a military alliance with the Soviet Union during the Cold War?
 The United States certainly did not think so, and the Russians think the same way about Ukraine joining the West".